bennyscetbun/jsongo/README.md

 ____
 ### Map
 #### Synopsis:
-Turn this Node to a TypeMap and/or Create a new element for key if necessary and return it
+Turn this Node to a NodeTypeMap and/or Create a new element for key if necessary and return it
 ```go
 func (that *Node) Map(key string) *Node
 ```